 Bitcoin security tips to help you while traveling

-Cryptocurrency events are a great opportunity to learn more about bitcoin and make industry connections.
+Bitcoin events are a great opportunity to learn more about bitcoin and make industry connections.
 If you own bitcoin, however, it’s important to be mindful of your surroundings and take proactive steps to protect yourself and your wealth.

 As we often say, there are no vacations in security.
 Bitcoin travel requires a little extra precaution.
 Conference season is heating up again, and so are criminals, attackers, and malicious actors.
 Here is a helpful travel security guide for attending cryptocurrency-related events.